Join the Movement - Sign the Delay Manifesto 📑

 4. You’ll see Parental Controls on the top.

 5. Then select what you want!
-Pay close attention to all of the device at the bottom where the Amazon credentials are being used!
+There are options for Viewing Restrictions and you can ensure that purchases require your PIN (See below).
+Pay close attention to all of the devices at the bottom where the Amazon credentials are being used!

 How to set up Parental Controls on a Fire TV: